 We look forward to analyzing similar insights from our learned friend.

-In 2015 she knowledgeable us a mere $6500 became expended each week for a military of assistants, au pairs, nannies, and cleaners without a doubt to permit her a risk to get on with essential work.
+In 2015, she knew that a mere $6500 became expended each week for a military of assistants, au pairs, nannies, and cleaners, without a doubt to permit her a risk to focus on essential work.

 Revealed: Inside Canberra